thiago-hds/thiago-hds.github.io/chalenges/frontend-mentor/newbie/stats-preview-card-component/README.md

 This project was a great opportunity to use flexbox to build a layout.

-I also have learned how to use CSS variables.
+I also have learned how to use CSS variables and about the `mix-blend-mode` property.

 ### Useful resources